k-mccalla/Project-work/README.md

 ```
 Command Prompt
+Git bash
 ```

 ### Installing

 1) Open up Command Prompt this can be accessed using the windows search bar.
 2) Clone this repository into an empty folder using git bash.
+3) Navigate to the folder using cd in command prompt.

+For example type cd followed by the location:

+cd c:\Users\....

 3) Run the Java File in command prompt.